JaeyoonSSim/JaeyoonSSim.github.io/courses/sports-engineering-and-ict-convergence.md

 #### Schedule

-- Week 1: Orientation
-- Week 2: New paradigm of sports and ICT culture
+- New paradigm of sports and ICT culture
-- Week 3: Sports meets Big Data
+- Sports meets Big Data
-- Week 4: Plans to integrate ICT technology in order to develop sports broadcasting industry
+- Plans to integrate ICT technology in order to develop sports broadcasting industry
-- Week 5: Changes in mobile environment and evolution of sports medical business model
+- Changes in mobile environment and evolution of sports medical business model
-- Week 6: Smart imagination of sports stadiums
+- Smart imagination of sports stadiums
-- Week 7: Performance enhancement through technological development of sports and ICT convergence.
+- Performance enhancement through technological development of sports and ICT convergence.
-- Week 9: Plan of building sports and ICT convergence technology DB and application development
+- Plan of building sports and ICT convergence technology DB and application development
-- Week 10: Analysis of ICT convergence on advanced leisure sport industry
+- Analysis of ICT convergence on advanced leisure sport industry
-- Week 11: Research plan on marine leisure sport and sports ICT convergence
+- Research plan on marine leisure sport and sports ICT convergence
-- Week 12: Plan on winter sports and ICT convergence service
+- Plan on winter sports and ICT convergence service
-- Week 13: Sports ICT tourism marketing strategy for regional economic development
+- Sports ICT tourism marketing strategy for regional economic development
-- Week 14: Research for sports ICT on disabled/rehabilitation sport
+- Research for sports ICT on disabled/rehabilitation sport
-- Week 15: Sports doping policy improvement through development of ICT technology
+- Sports doping policy improvement through development of ICT technology

 #### Assignments